tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ## Transaction fees

 Funds transfers are settled in full without a transaction fee being deducted at the time.
-They are aggregated charged to your account monthly.
+They are aggregated and charged to your account monthly.
 Fees are charged at a flat rate per transaction.

+A batch of 5 direct debits will involve 5 debit transactions and 1 credit transaction.
+You will be charged for a total of 6 transactions.

 Transactions fees for credit card payments are deducted before settlement.